 5. In the same pan begin adding your veggies.
 First add scallions and sauté for 2 minutes.
 Next add your garlic, zucchini, squash, broccoli, and asparagus and tomato.
 During the cooking process squeeze the remaining juice form you lemon onto the mixture.
 If you have a bit of white wine or chicken stock around you can add an optional 1/4 cup or either to the mix and continue cooking.
 Continue cooking (and stirring) until all veggies are tender but not overcooked.
 This should take about 6-8 minutes in total.
 At the end add your chicken back in and stir until everything is combined.

 Optional: If you want the dish to be a little more rich, you can add a 1/2 cup of ricotta cheese or 1/4 cup of heavy cream into the mixture during the last 2 minutes of cooking .When your veggies are tender add your chicken back into the pan and remove from heat.

 6. Your pasta water should be boiling by now.
 Add your gnocchi and cook to package instructions.
 Note: Gnocchi cooks much faster than regular pasta and does not get “al dente.”
 Gnocchi is done cooking when it floats to the top of the water.
 The best way to remove your gnocchi is scooping it off the top of the water as they float up with a slotted spoon.

-7. If your veggies are cool, return to the heat.
+7. Return your veggie chicken mixture to medium heat.
 Now toss your cooked gnocchi into the veggies and chicken.
 Important note: Gnocchi is very soft!
 You do not want to over stir.
 Gently toss the gnocchi and veggies once or twice then scoop into your serving bowl.
 Garnish with fresh chopped basil and a bit of grated lemon zest.
-You can also grate some parmesan cheese on top if you have it available.
-Serve and enjoy!
+You can (and should) grate some parmesan cheese on top if you have it available.